dharmeshmp/rclone-copy-cron/README.md

 # **rclone-copy-cron**

 A lightweight Docker image for automated file copy operations using **Rclone** with cron.
-This image is designed to periodically copy data between a source and destination using Rclone, with configurable schedules via environment variables.
+This image supports both **scheduled backups** via cron and **immediate backups**, making it perfect for flexible and reliable cloud storage management.

+---

 ## **Features**
-- Automatic file copying using cron.
+- **Scheduled Backups**: Automate file copy operations using the `BACKUP_CRON` environment variable.
-- Customizable copy schedule with `BACKUP_CRON`.
+- **Immediate Backups**: If `BACKUP_CRON` is not set, the backup runs immediately, and the container exits.
-- Supports multiple cloud storage providers with Rclone.
+- **Multi-Cloud Compatibility**: Works seamlessly with Rclone-supported cloud storage providers.
-- Logs copy activity for easy monitoring.
-- Lightweight and simple to set up.
-- Configurable timezone for cron jobs via the `TIME_ZONE` environment variable.
+- **Configurable Time Zone**: Use the `TIME_ZONE` variable to set your desired timezone for cron scheduling.
+- **Comprehensive Logs**: Real-time and persistent logs for monitoring backup activity.
+- **Customizable Rclone Options**: Add advanced Rclone options for tailored performance.

 ---